Siggyy1/fram-webshop/README.md

 If you click the basket, it will take you to the product site, and there is the only place it will show.
 But did not have time to fix that problem.

+Due to some techinal problems with github, I had to make a new repository so there is no good commit log.
+(I accidentaly added the .env file to github which had my OpenAi Apikey, so for security reasons I just deleted the other repo and made a new one)

 ### Future Improvements:

 Possible future improvements include: